 “Bikes ride best when they are tuned to the rider.
 But in real life, riders are forced to buy a standard bike, and then customise themselves.
 Not only [is this] a lot of hassle, parts coming off are often damaged or at least considered second hand, quickly losing value - and wasted,” said Erik Bronsvoort, director at Shift Cycling Culture - a group set up with the aim of decreasing the environmental impact of cycling.

-The work involved in maintaining a top-end bike with integrated front-end components varies dramatically between bikes, though there are themes and similarities.
+The work involved in maintaining a top-end bike with integrated front-end components varies dramatically between bikes.
+Every brand has its own method, though there are themes and similarities.

 Since the arrival of these systems, most brands have adopted split spacers which make it possible to drop the front of the bike without cutting brake hoses, albeit usually running round spacers on top until a commitment to chopping the steerer can be made.
 Cervélo's new system, seen on the Caledonia-5, features a channel on the underside of the handlebars to avoid running the hoses on the inside.

-The introduction of wireless SRAM eTap groupsets and Shimano Di2 cables which don’t need replacing due to stretch does reduce the servicing required in most cases, too.
+Also, Benson pointed out, the introduction of wireless SRAM eTap groupsets and Shimano Di2 cables which don't need replacing due to stretch does reduce the servicing required in most cases.

 But it is the 'headset' problem which Farmer picks up on.